-L HE MACINTOSH SE/30 COMPUTER IS DESIGNED TO ACCOMMODATE A VARIETY of peripheral devices that you can add to your system to customize it for your particular needs.
-This chapter briefly explains the ports, Apple Desktop Bus[TM], and 030 Direct Slot you'll use to connect your Macintosh SE/30 computer to peripheral devices and to an AppleTalk[®] network system.
+HE MACINTOSH SE COMPUTER IS DESIGNED TO ACCOMMODATE A VARIETY of peripheral devices that you can add to your system to customize it for your particular needs.
+This chapter briefly explains the ports and buses you'll use to attach peripheral devices to your Macintosh SE computer, and to connect your computer to an AppleTalk® network system.

 Here is a brief summary of what you'll read about in this chapter:

 - the Apple Desktop Bus

-- the 3.5-inch disk drive port
+- the disk drive port

 - the SCSI port

 - the modem and printer ports

-- the 030 Direct Slot
+- the SE Bus

-- the stereo audio jack
+- the audio jack